froboy/yusaopeny_docs/content/en/docs/user-documentation/content-editing-basics/_index.md

 ![A screenshot depicting the Attributes section with ID, Target, and Class fields.](basics-link-attributes.png)

 - **ID** - This is used to identify the link in the page's HTML and can be targeted by anchor links.
-More on [jump links](https://sitesuserguide.stanford.edu/build/working-text-editor/create-links/jump-links-using-id-tags).
+More on [anchor/jump links](../text-editor/adding-links/#anchor-links).
 - **Target** - This is used to determine how the link will open.
 You can choose from "New Window`_blank`" or "Same Window `_self`".
 - **Class** - This is used to apply a CSS class to the link.
 This can be used to style the link in a specific way.